-Find out more about PIP and Adult Disability Payment (ADP) in Scotland, and how to claim
+Find out more about ADP, how it can help and how to claim

-Personal Independence Payment and Adult Disability Payment (Scotland)
+Adult Disability Payment (ADP)

 If you have Parkinson's, you may be worried about how you'll manage financially.
-If you need help with your day-to-day needs or if you have trouble getting around, this can lead to extra costs.
 But there is financial support available, so it's important to find out what benefits you're entitled to.

-This information explains what Personal Independence Payment and Adult Disability Payment (Scotland) are, who qualifies and how to claim.
+This information explains what Adult Disability Payment (ADP) is, who qualifies and how to claim.

-The information in this publication is correct as of June 2024, but is subject to change.
-Our most up-to-date information is on our website at parkinsons.org.uk/benefits.
-Our helpline can also give advice on benefits.
+We update our information on benefits once a year.
+The information in this publication is correct as of July 2025, but is subject to change.

+If you have any questions, our helpline is here for you.
 Call 0808 800 0303 or email hello@parkinsons.org.uk

-What are Personal Independence Payment and Adult Disability Payment?
+What is Adult Disability Payment?

-If you need extra help with day-to-day activities or have trouble getting around due to your condition, you may be able to claim Personal Independence Payment (PIP), or Adult Disability Payment (ADP) in Scotland.
+If you live in Scotland and you need extra help with dayto-day activities or have trouble getting around due to a disability or illness, you may be able to claim ADP.
+New claimants need to be under State Pension age.